-This work is mostly domestic but his international project experience includes China, Colombia, Guyana, Indonesia, Kenya, the Philippines, Thailand, Vietnam, and Yemen, and a Fulbright professorship at the Colegio de México in Mexico City.
+This work is international, with field experience in China, Colombia, Guyana, Indonesia, Kenya, the Philippines, Thailand, Vietnam, and Yemen, and a Fulbright professorship at the Colegio de México in Mexico City.

 Crane served on the National Research Council committee producing the report, Does the Built Environment Influence Physical Activity?, National Academies Press, 2005.
 Our book, Travel by Design: The Influence of Urban Form on Travel, Oxford, 2001 (with Marlon Boarnet) is positioned as the reference monograph on the topic.
 In 2008, Crane was a visiting scholar at the Harvard Graduate School of Design and the Lincoln Institute of Land Policy.
 Work in progress includes Issues in Urban Housing for the USA and Downtown, Inc, Chinese Style.

 In addition to recently editing the field's flagship journal, the Journal of the American Planning Association, Crane and Rachel Weber edited the Oxford Handbook of Urban Planning (Oxford, 2012), a collection of 39 original chapters from the cutting edge of planning scholarship.

 Courses taught vary from year to year and include Smart Growth (UP 269), Water Policy (UP 262), the Global Environment (GE1), Transportation & Land Use (UP 254), Transportation & the Environment (UP 258), Sprawl (UP 253), Topics in Third World Cities (UP 239), and Transportation Economics (UP 257).

 Current Research Projects